 José F. Buscaglia

 José F. Buscaglia-Salgado (born 1964) is a philosopher, scholar, university administrator and public intellectual.
-His work moves across the disciplinary boundaries of aesthetics, critical theory, cultural and policy studies in the Caribbean, the Atlantic World and beyond.
+His work moves across the disciplinary boundaries of aesthetics, architecture, critical theory, history, literature, cultural and policy studies in the Caribbean, the Atlantic World and beyond.
 One of his major responsibilities as Program Director is taking our students abroad and managing all aspects of our operations in Mexico and Spain.

 In his early formative years he attended school in San Juan (Colegio Marista 1969-71; Colegio San José 1976-1979), Madrid, Spain (San Estanislao de Kotska, el Castillo 1971-1976) and Lexington, Massachusetts (Lexington High School 1979-1982).
 During his high school years he was active in the opposition to the US War in Central America, serving as a volunteer in the Central American Solidarity Association (Cambridge, MA).
 He also worked for one year at Harvard University, as research assistant to professor Julio Samuel Valenzuela, currently at Notre Dame.